Definition of Depletion Expenses

 Explanation

-There is various type of natural resources like oil, natural gas, coal etc. which are drilled out/ extracted out of the mineral-rich land.
-It is not possible to calculate the total value of resources present beneath the ground until they are extracted completely.
-GAAP usually makes it a mandatory requirement for companies engaged in mining to capitalise on the acquisition cost of the extracted resources.
+Various types of natural resources, like oil, natural gas, coal, etc., are drilled out/ extracted out of the mineral-rich land.
+It is impossible to calculate the total value of resources beneath the ground until they are extracted completely.
+GAAP usually makes it a mandatory requirement for companies engaged in mining to capitalize on the acquisition cost of the extracted resources.
 Depletion expense uses an accrual accounting system to allocate the cost of extracting natural resources.
-It is a non-cash expense like depreciation and amortization, which reduces the value of an asset incrementally via schedule charges on income.
-Depletion expenses are charged against revenue generated as a cost of natural resources utilization/ extraction.
-Charging these expenses as cost helps determine actual profits and identify the company’s actual financial position as on the balance sheet date.
+It is a non-cash expense like depreciation and amortization, which reduces the value of an asset incrementally via scheduled charges on income.
+Depletion expenses are charged against revenue generated as a natural resource utilization/ extraction cost.
+Charging these expenses as cost helps determine actual profits and identify the company’s financial position on the balance sheet date.
 When the cost of extraction of natural resources has been capitalized, these expenses are allocated across the leasing period/ utilization period based upon their extraction.

-Derivation: The formula of depletion expenses is somewhat different from the depreciation formula as under the depletion formula, one needs to
+Derivation: The formula of depletion expenses is somewhat different from the depreciation formula under the depletion formula.
+One needs to

 - Calculate the average price per unit.

-- For the purpose of calculating the unit price, one should consider the total cost of natural resource acquisition reduced by the salvage value.
+- To calculate the unit price, one should consider the total cost of natural resource acquisition reduced by the salvage value.

-- The value derived will be divided by a total estimated number of product units.
+- The value derived will be divided by the total estimated number of product units.

 - Next, multiply the cost per unit derived in (3) by the total number of units extracted or consumed during a particular period.